-The temporary loss of habitat in construction laydown areas would include Columbia Plateau Steppe and Grassland (7.5 acres), Inter-Mountain Basins Big Sagebrush Steppe (8.1 acres), Columbia Plateau

-Western Juniper Woodland and Savanna (0.8 acre), and introduced/invasive annual grassland (37.1 acres) habitat types.
-Columbia Plateau Western Juniper Woodland and Savanna is considered a vulnerable habitat type and could be important for state threatened western gray squirrels in the study area, but the amount temporarily lost would be small and no oaks were identified in the habitat.
+The temporary loss of habitat in construction laydown areas would include Columbia Plateau Steppe and Grassland (7.5 acres), Inter-Mountain Basins Big Sagebrush Steppe (8.1 acres), Columbia Plateau Western Juniper Woodland and Savanna (0.8 acre), and introduced/invasive annual grassland (37.1 acres) habitat types.
+Columbia Plateau Western Juniper Woodland and Savanna is considered a vulnerable habitat type, but the amount temporarily lost would be small and no oaks were identified in the habitat.
 Therefore, this would not result in a significant adverse impact.
 All temporarily disturbed habitat types are expected to be revegetated after construction consistent with the Applicant's draft VMMP (FFP 2020c; Attachment 4).